radrye/my-css-positioning-cheat-sheet/README.md

 - Note how the distance between the text and the border is greater than before
 - Note how the entire box grows to accommodate the padding in addition to the content size
+- See http://www.w3schools.com/css/css_padding.asp on how to target each side of the elements individually
+- Commit your changes

+- Update the CSS to set the margin parameter to 10px
+- Note how the values in the box model changes in Chrome Developer Tools
+- Note how the boxes are no longer touching and have space on all sides
+- See http://www.w3schools.com/css/css_margin.asp on how to target each side of the elements individually
 - Commit your changes